Dance in China: History

 The imperial court from the Qin dynasty onward established various departments responsible for the collection of music and dances, training of performers as well as their performances at the court, such as the Music Bureau and Royal Academy.
-During the Six Dynasties era (220 - 589 CE), there were strong influences from Central Asia in music and dance.
+During the Six Dynasties era (220-589 CE), there were strong influences from Central Asia in music and dance.
 The art of dance reached a peak in the Tang dynasty, and the dances of the period were highly diverse and cosmopolitan, dances from Central Asia, in particular, were popular.
 A great number of dances were recorded in the Tang dynasty.
 For example, there are over 60 Grand Compositions alone, which are large-scale performances from the Tang court, and there were tens of thousands of musicians and dancers at the Imperial palaces.

 Dance as an independent art form, however, declined after the Tang dynasty.
 Dance began to be absorbed into Chinese opera that started to take shape in the Song and Yuan dynasties, replacing the song and dance of Sui and Tang.
 Furthermore, from the Song dynasty onwards, the practice of footbinding, which may have first arisen from dancers themselves, became increasingly popular, which limited the movements of women when the binding became tighter, and famous female dancers became increasingly rare after the Song dynasty.
-Greater social restriction placed on women may have also led to the virtual elimination of female dancers by the Qing dynasty.
+Greater social restrictions placed on women may have also led to the virtual elimination of female dancers by the Qing dynasty.
 Dance as a separate performance art largely survived in folk traditions.
 In more recent times, the art of dance in China has enjoyed a resurgence, and modern developments in Chinese dances are continuing apace.